All together now?

 One idea that seems likely to move forward is the development of an autism-sequencing registry, so that the same individual's sample is not sequenced over and over again by different investigators.
 This registry is likely to be accompanied by a list of sequencing projects that will make transparent the work plan for each sequencing group.
 In principle, early data sharing should enable investigators to generate statistically significant associations sooner than they otherwise would.

-Finally, Matt State, who is carrying out pilot whole-exome sequencing of 100 families from the Simons Simplex Collection, suggested that a key contribution of the proposed consortium could be to define ways to integrate sequence data from candidate gene, whole-exome and whole-genome efforts.
+Finally, Matthew State, who is carrying out pilot whole-exome sequencing of 100 families from the Simons Simplex Collection, suggested that a key contribution of the proposed consortium could be to define ways to integrate sequence data from candidate gene, whole-exome and whole-genome efforts.

 Most scientists in attendance seemed at least moderately enthusiastic about these ideas, but the overall point seemed elusive.
 As the meeting drew to a close, more than one participant expressed concerns about the goal.
 It took some gentle prodding by Buxbaum to identify volunteers to lead committees.